BECOME A SOPH

 • Students meeting the requirements of their role as a Soph will have their position recognized on the Western Co-Curricular Record.
 Additionally, upon completing NWeek training, Sophs will acquire an official safeTALK certificate.

 The sophing community is truly one of the greatest things Western has to offer.
-It is filled with such strong, caring and empathetic individuals who have made my life exponentially better!”
+It is filled with such strong, caring and empathetic individuals who have made my life exponentially better!

 Hiring Timeline & Key Dates

-January
+January 2026

-Those selected for an interview are contacted.
+Applications are reviewed and those selected for an interview are contacted

 Interviews are conducted and offers are sent out.